simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 - Can create a Change-set separate from stack creation, this allows for a manual review of what will change prior to applying the changes
 - Deletion policy: Default is to delete (except DB instance, DB cluster - snapshot).
 To retain or create snapshot, change the DeletionPolicy attribute on the resource.
 - Can stop stacks from being terminated termination protection.
 To delete a stack, need to turn this off first
+- Using params from SSM
+	- Advantage is that updating stacks after param value updates means the inputs are update automatically
+	- Need to trigger stack update to do this
+	-

 ## Determine deployment services based on deployment needs
 ## Determine application and infrastructure deployment models based on business needs